edgarg429/Phase_2_project/README.md

 ### Methods

-Created and changed certain features in the data set to uncover correalation between price of house and the features of a house.
+Created and changed certain features in the dataset to uncover correalation between price of house and the features of a house.
-Used various statistical test to evaluate changes in features and whether they were significant or not.
+Used various statistical tests to evaluate changes in features and whether they were significant or not.

 ### Results
 #### The zipcode in which the house is located tend to have a high effect on the price of the house